NavroO/NavroO/README.md

 </p>

 <p align="center">
-I am Tom, I am 25 years old.
-I love working in a group, I feel good working with other people and thus gain new knowledge.
-I consider myself an organized person and I learn from my mistakes, which is why I try to solve the problems I encounter.
-I am an empathetic, sincere and honest person.
-I treat my work as a pleasure, not an obligation.
+I am Tom, a 25-year-old passionate developer from Poland.
+I thrive in team environments, as I enjoy learning new things from others and contributing to group projects.
+I am an organized individual who learns from my mistakes, continuously striving to improve.
+Empathetic, sincere, and honest, I treat my work as a rewarding experience, not just an obligation.
 </p>

 #### About me: